 The following is adopted as policy by the Ritter Public Library Board of Trustees in accordance with state and federal law.

-All information contained in a customer record is confidential information and may only be released under the following limited circumstances:
+All information contained in a customer record is confidential information and may only be released under the following limited circumstances by the Library Director:

 - A library record or customer information pertaining to a minor child when requested, in writing, by the parent, custodian or guardian of the minor child; or

 - In accordance with a properly issued subpoena, search warrant or other order of a court of competent jurisdiction; or

 - To a law enforcement officer who is acting in the scope of the officer’s law enforcement duties and who is investigating a matter involving public safety in exigent circumstances which do not permit the officer to obtain a search warrant or other order of a court of competent jurisdiction; or

 - The customer, other than a minor child or an incompetent adult, requests such records; or the customer, other than a minor child or an incompetent adult, executes a written, signed release for such records to specifically name other individuals or corporations or government entities; or

 - The library needs to release the records for administrative purposes, including the establishment, maintenance or transfer of the library records management system; or records that document improper use of the Internet at the library, provided that patron identifying information is removed.